-The Yellow Ribbon Program, part of the Post-9/11 GI Bill®, is a voluntary program that allows universities to fund additional tuition expenses that exceed the amount of the core benefit provided by the Post-9/11 GI Bill®, which is capped at $23,671.94 if a student is attending a private institution from August 1, 2018 - July 31, 2019.
+The Yellow Ribbon Program, part of the Post-9/11 GI Bill®, is a voluntary program that allows universities to fund additional tuition expenses that exceed the amount of the core benefit provided by the Post-9/11 GI Bill®.
 Institutions participating in the Yellow Ribbon Program can contribute up to 50 percent of the expenses that exceed the base benefit.
 The Department of Veterans Affairs then matches the amount provided by the institution.

 Widener Law Commonwealth has elected to fund all eligible JD students with an unlimited contribution per student, not to exceed the cost of tuition.